miwamoto/w205-final-project-1/README.md

 ### Machine learned crime incidence forecasts

 Crime forecasts will be of interest for law enforcement and city officials.
+This is just a first step in the development of the classifier, but it endeavors to predict the probability of crime occurring in different neighborhoods in the city of Pittsburgh.
 ```
 python createforecasts.py
 ```

 As well as posting to the database this will also create forecasts.csv which will be located in /data/forecasts for use in later analysis.